-Guests must wear masks except while eating; Arata’s requests only one vehicle per household and will charge extra for parking to reduce congestion; there will be more washbasins and hand sanitizing stations; no bounce house or kids playground this year; online purchases available.
+Guests are not required to wear a mask this year, but they do recommend them; Arata’s also requests only one vehicle per household and will charge extra for parking to reduce congestion; there will be more washbasins and hand sanitizing stations; no kids playground this year; online purchases available.

 Attractions at Arata’s Pumpkin Farm for families

 Arata’s Pumpkin Farm features a 6-acre cornfield, a pumpkin river, and a famous and menacing two-acre Minotaur’s Labyrinth Hay Maze.
 We started the day with the little kids’ activities towards the ticketing booths and then made our way to the bigger attractions spread out across the field.
-We explored pony rides, a petting zoo, the Haunted Barn, and a PlayLand complete with jump houses, a mini corn maze, and an array of carnival games.
+We explored pony rides, a petting zoo, the Haunted Barn, a mini corn maze, and an array of carnival games.
 Just then the fog lifted and it was a beautiful sunny day so we stuck around for another two hrs!

 Next we passed the picnic areas on our way to the train and hayrides through the gorgeous green cornfields.
 I spotted a family taking their holiday card photos out in the fields as their kids played hide and seek.

 Pro tip: Set up a tripod to get family photos at the farm, the color of the fields gives a beautiful contrast to simple two-toned clothing.
 Plus it looks like you went somewhere exotic and adventurous.